Water Removal Services in New London

 We Can Handle All Types of Flood Damage Restoration

 Water damage may also be defined by the types of materials affected by flooding.
 Class 1 damage is relatively limited, such as the corner of a room.
 Materials in contact with the water are not very porous and may include structural wood, hardwood flooring, and ceramic tile.
 Evaporation is minimal.
 Class 2 water damage may encompass an entire room and has soaked into porous materials, such as carpeting and upholstered furnishings.
 Class 3 damage is often due to water coming into lower floors from overhead, such as when an upstairs bathroom leaks undetected for a longer period of time.
 Walls, ceilings, insulation, carpeting and sub-floor have become saturated.
 Class 4 damage is when the water has infiltrated materials that are difficult to dry, such as concrete and plaster.
 No matter how the water got there, we know we want the water out; and with our emergency water removal service, we can restore your property faster than you think!

 Some specialized restoration jobs require advanced techniques.
 We can restore artwork to its original condition, as well as documents and print photos.
-If your electronics that were affected by water, we can test and, in many cases, restore them to working order.
+If your electronics were affected by water, we can test them and, in many cases, restore them to working order.
 When it comes to water damage restoration, it's important to have a contractor that you can trust to restore your property.

 ServiceMaster Restoration by Wills will work with your flood insurance company, taking care of the paperwork, and setting up direct billing.